lawrennd/old_talks/_ml/includes/linear-regression-direct-solution.md

 $$
 so we see that each element of the result, $\mathbf{a}$ is simply the inner product between each *row* of $\mathbf{B}$ and the vector $\mathbf{c}$.
 Because we have defined each element of $\mappingFunctionVector$ to be given by the inner product between each *row* of the design matrix and the vector $\mappingVector$ we now can write the full operation in one matrix multiplication,
 $$
-\mappingFunctionVector = \inputMatrix\mappingVector.
+\mappingFunctionVector = \designMatrix\mappingVector.
 $$}

 \setupcode{import numpy as np}
 \code{f = X@w # The @ sign performs matrix multiplication}

-\notes{Combining this result with our objective function,
+\notes{Combining this result with our objective function,}
 $$
 \errorFunction(\mappingVector) = (\dataVector - \mappingFunctionVector)^\top(\dataVector - \mappingFunctionVector)
 $$
-we find we have defined the *model* with two equations.
+\notes{we find we have defined the *model* with two equations.
 One equation tells us the form of our predictive function and how it depends on its parameters, the other tells us the form of our objective function.}

 \code{resid = (y-f)
 E = np.dot(resid.T, resid) # matrix multiplication on a single vector is equivalent to a dot product.